symsoft/ecc-api-guide/services.md

 For the call-forwarding supplementarty services "cfu", "cfb", "cfnr" and "cfnrc" an additional parameter "forward-number" is available.

-The following service section allows a subscription to use voice and sms and has the supplementary service call forwarding not reached and calling line restriction activated:
+The following service section allows a subscription to use voice and sms and has the supplementary service call-forwarding-not- reachable (cfnrc) and calling-line-identification-restriction(clir) activated:
 ```
 {
   ...